openstax/vscode-h5p/README.md

 ## TODO

-- [ ] On save, zip the content and save it to the workspace or specified location
+- [ ] On save, zip the content and save it to the workspace or specified location (partially done)
+- [ ] Public/private switch (determines where files save to)
-- [ ] Add command to open the manager
+- [x] Add command to open the manager
 - [ ] Contextual menu option for h5p files
 - [ ] Extension settings
 - [ ] Bundle extension to vsix
 - [ ] Add tests
 - [ ] CI/CD
+- [ ] Support for extra openstax metadata with editor Ideally, this would be seamlessly integrated Maybe an express middleware?
+1. Extract extra metadata from request 2.
+Save file with name that matches it to the h5p 3.
+      When files are exported, combine the information?

 ## Author